How To Cook Rice Noodles (Without Overcooking Them!)

 Fresh Rice Noodles

-1. Soak the rice vermicelli in cold water for 30 minutes.
+1. Soak rice vermicelli in cold water for 30 minutes.

-2. Separate the soaked noodles.
-Cook in boiling water for 30 seconds to 1 minute until cooked through but not mushy.
+2. Separate the noodles, then cook in boiling water for 30 seconds to 1 minute, just until tender.

-3. Drain the water and run the noodles in cold water, gently separating them with your hands.
+3. Drain and rinse under cold water, gently separating with your hands.

 uncooked dried vermicelli on a rectangle plate.